Edie Brickell: Early life

-Brickell was born in the Oak Cliff neighborhood of Dallas, Texas to Larry Jean (Sellers) Linden and Paul Edward Brickell.
+Brickell was born in the suburbs of Oak Cliff, a neighborhood of Dallas, Texas, to Larry Jean (Sellers) Linden and Paul Edward Brickell.
 She was raised with her older sister, Laura Strain.
 She attended Booker T. Washington High School for the Performing and Visual Arts in Dallas, and later studied at Southern Methodist University until she joined a band and decided to focus on songwriting.

 Music career

 Edie Brickell & New Bohemians

 In 1985, Brickell was invited to sing one night with friends from her high school in a local folk rock group, New Bohemians.
 She joined the band as lead singer.
 After the band was signed to a recording contract, the label changed the group's name to Edie Brickell & New Bohemians.
 Their 1988 debut album, Shooting Rubberbands at the Stars, became a critical and commercial success, including the Top Ten single "What I Am".
 The band's follow-up album, Ghost of a Dog (1990), was a deliberate effort to highlight the band's eclectic personality and move away from the pop sound of their first record.

+In these first two albums and subsequent tours Brickell became known as a singer who could create lyrics on the spot.
+Of this talent she said, "It's nothing special...strange thoughts are always running through my head."

 The band sporadically played gigs after the album Ghost of a Dog in 1990, and in 2006 released Stranger Things.
 In 2018 they announced their latest album, Rocket, along with dates for a US tour.
 The band released their fifth studio album Hunter and the Dog Star in 2021 available on CD and vinyl.

 Solo career

-Brickell had a role as a folk singer in the 1989 film Born on the Fourth of July.
-Her version of Bob Dylan's "A Hard Rain's a-Gonna Fall" is featured on the film's soundtrack.
-She also sang a cover version of Lou Reed's "Walk on the Wild Side" in the 1990 film Flashback.

 As a solo artist, Brickell released Picture Perfect Morning (1994) and Volcano (2003).
 The video for Picture Perfect Mornings "Good Times" was included as part of the multimedia samples featured on Microsoft's Windows 95 Companion CD-ROM.
 In 1992, she worked with producer Bob Wiseman in New York and Toronto on a collection of songs, utilizing a wind ensemble, unusual keyboards, and Ron Sexsmith.
 The songs were rejected by the record company and remain unreleased.